hyperknot/openfreemap/README.md

 The scope of this repo is limited (see below).
 Once we figure out the technical details, ideally, there should be few commits here, while everything keeps working: the map tiles are automatically generated, servers are automatically updated and load balancing takes care of failing servers.

-The [styles repo](https://github.com/hyperknot/openfreemap-styles) - on the other hand - is a possibly never ending development.
+The [styles repo](https://github.com/hyperknot/openfreemap-styles), on the other hand, is continuously being developed.

 Contributions are more than welcome!

 ## Limitations of this project

 The only way this project can possibly work is to be super focused about what it is and what it isn't.
-OFM has the following limitations by design.
+OFM has the following limitations by design:

 1. OFM is not providing:
    - search or geocoding